 Sheoaks is found on the outskirts of the Coles Bay township, only 5kms from Freycinet National Park.
 Without venturing too far, visitors can walk to local sandy beaches and search for wildflowers and Tasmanian animals.
 Alan and Margaret can share their in-depth knowledge to keen fishermen and bird-watching enthusiasts.
 Dan, also passionate about capturing birds with his camera, declared Freycinet a twitcher’s “paradise”.

 We could carry on forever about the things to do and tourist attractions of Coles Bay, the Freycinet Peninsula and the wider east coast region of Tasmania.
 Regular readers would’ve noticed this week’s stories about Winegalss Bay Cruises and The Ugly Duck Out restaurant in Swansea, also part of this familiarisation mission.
 As great as Dan’s photos may be, there’s nothing like making the journey yourself to see all this in person.
-Just as the writer will be doing asap (like we said… holiday evny!).
+Just as the writer will be doing asap.
+Like we said… holiday envy!

 For more information, visit Sheoaks on Freycinet B&B website, email Alan and Margaret Morgan or phone (03) 6257 0049 for bookings.
 You can also follow Sheoaks Bed and Breakfast on Facebook.
 You’ll find the property at 47 Oyster Bay Court, Coles Bay.